lmmx/facet-spez-span-demos/README.md

 It looks like we had replaced the matching with a single arm, so maybe we didn't need specialisation in the same way (it'd been solved without it). **Answer: no**

+Same functionality as the v11 with 1/3 fewer lines (150 -> 100 LOC).

 ## Key Concepts

 - **PhantomData**: Used to carry type information without runtime cost